-If you’ve ever noticed white, milky spots on your dishes or glassware, that’s another indication of hard water.
+White, milky spots on your dishes or glassware is another indication of hard water.
 Washing dishes in water containing hardness ions leaves these annoying spots.

 You can’t simply rinse these spots away with your water if your water is hard – the cycle would repeat itself endlessly.
 The only way to prevent spotting on your kitchenware is to install a water softening system.